A Woman in Amber: Major Themes

 Immigration – The book highlights Agate’s experience of emigrating to America.
 We learn of the financial struggle her family faces when they arrive here and the burden they face in paying off their initial debt for housing.
 For many years, all members of the family work hard and do without.
 Agate writes about the living conditions and the dangerous neighborhoods the family had to live in.
 Agate’s mother, a skilled teacher in Latvia, had to work long hours as a dishwasher to support her family.

 Exile – Valda is a Latvian who grew up in Russia.
 Once in Latvia, Valda and her young family are forced into exile again; they bury their most prized possessions in the dirt.
 After five years in Germany, the family emigrates to the United States.

 Education- The memoir highlights the importance Latvians place on education, which is referenced in the memoir as “the riches of the heart."
 As a child, Agate feels second to her mother's interest in books.
 In the camps, Latvians organize schools to continue teaching the children in spite of the current situation.
 When the family is ready to leave the camps, their destination is either South America or America.
 Agate’s mother insists they go to the United States so that Agate and Beate can receive their education.
 Valada continues her education, receiving a PhD at 70.

 Comparing Trauma – In Woman In Amber, Nesaule references Jerzy Kosinski’s book The Painted Bird, in several places.
 She compares her own experience with the experience described by Kosinski.
 Nesaule concludes what was faced by Kosinki was worse than the trauma she experienced.
 The concept of comparing trauma is also present in a Latvian community program in which the question of who suffers more in war is discussed.
 Is suffering greater in the men who are wounded or the women who are raped?

 Songs- Singing is important in Latvian culture.
-In the orphanage, the women join together to sing.
+In the orphanage, the women join to sing.
 Their singing has a hypnotic effect on the soldiers which keeps them from raping the women.